-Prolific American inventor Thomas Edison had already developed a “Kinetoscope” for viewing moving pictures, but the problem with this “peep-show” device was that it could only be looked into by one person at a time.
+By 1891, prolific American inventor Thomas Edison had already developed a ‘Kinetoscope’ for viewing moving pictures.
+However, his ‘peep-show’ device was severely limited in that it could only be looked into by one person at a time.

-In their small factory in Lyon they developed numerous technologies essential for a working film camera, most importantly film perforations, the carefully punched holes on the side of black physical film.
-In 1892 a French writer called Léon Bouly stumbled across the idea and preliminary designs for what he called a “Cinematograph.”
+In their small factory in Lyon, they developed numerous technologies essential for a working film camera.
+Amongst the most important of these technologies were film perforations, the carefully punched holes on the side of black physical film.

-The main difference between this and Edison’s machine was that it also contained a projector, allowing numerous people to view a moving film at a time.
-Short on money and real technical know-how, however, Bouly sold his rights to the name and design to the Lumières, who then set about making his dream into a reality.
+As a result, short on money and real technical know-how, Bouly sold his rights to the name and design to the Lumières, who then set about making his dream into a reality.

-After a successful advertising campaign the world’s first commerical screening took place in the Grand Café Boulevard des Capuchines in Paris, where the Lumières showcased their first ten films to an admiring audience.
+The world’s first commercial screening took place in the Grand Café Boulevard des Capuchines in Paris, where the Lumières showcased their first ten films to an admiring audience.
+Some were comedy shorts, while another was the first newsreel, a film of the French Photographic Society Conference.
+Another highlight were the first known documentaries in the form of four films about the Lyon fire department.

-Each film was around 17 meters long, lasted less than a minute and had to be hand-cranked through a projector, but their reception was one of astonished delight.
-At the great Paris Exhibition of 1900 the cinematograph was one of the main attractions, and the brothers took their invention all over the world, attracting fascinated crowds.
+On average, each film was around 17 meters long, lasted less than a minute and had to be hand-cranked through a projector; however, the reception to them was one of astonished delight.
+For instance, at the great Paris Exhibition of 1900, the cinematograph was one of the main attractions.

 The age of cinema had begun, and by 1906 feature films of an hour long were possible as the technology’s potential exploded into life.